Volunteering: Ways to Get Involved at Colvin Run

 Room parents play a crucial role at CRES assisting the teachers, coordinating class enrichment activities, organizing parent volunteers for classroom support and keeping parents connected to their children's classes.
 Contact the Room Parent Coordinator for more information.

-If you're in 8th grade this year and are interested in volunteering at a Colvin Run event, please fill in our 8th Grade Volunteer Information Form (located in your dashboard) and we will let you know when we have events coming up.
+If you're in 8th grade or above and interested in volunteering at a Colvin Run event, please sign up here and we will reach out to you!

 Classroom Volunteer Opportunities